Garlic & Herbs Roast Chicken

-It was a bit of a new level challenge to make this recipe shoot.
-A good photogenic chicken roast is one of the most tricky things to produce in food photography.
+Chicken roasts are one of the most challenging meat to produce in food photography.
 In the old recipe books (and still today in commercial photography), food stylists were using their magic tricks by painting on a raw chicken to make it look all shiny and perfect.
 That is a waste as after the shoot the chicken is non-edible.
 When you self-produce a food photography project, you want to enjoy the beautiful plates you have prepared.
-I also much prefer the natural look of real food like it's done today in editorial photography.
+I also much prefer the natural look of real food like it's done today.
 I am quite proud of what I could achieve as after a few failed trials, I realised this was not going to be an easy one and had to plan a cool afternoon just for it.
 Once the chicken was cooked and looking good enough for my photo (no skin broken or burnt, ouf!), I had to work fast on the styling as the herb arrangement can spoil quickly.
-The chicken was smelling so good, which was making me hungry… and attracting flies (I often work outside on the deck for the natural light).
-Once my hero image was done, I took the one-shot chance to make a carving shot, and that was a wrap!
-I made a nice chicken salad for dinner and it was just de-lish.
-Mission accomplished!
+The chicken was smelling so good, which was making me hungry… and attracting flies (I work outside on the deck for the best natural light).
+Once my hero image was done, I cut it up to make a nice chicken salad for dinner and it was just delish.
+Mission accomplished... for now!

 The final cut shots • Photography © Bottle and Brush Studio 2021